Bimai6/Mugen-The-Seinen-Manga-Gate/README.md

 Mugen: The Seinen Manga Gate
 Mugen: The Seinen Manga Gate is an interactive catalog website that showcases a selection of curated seinen manga titles.
 With its dark and intense design, Mugen offers manga enthusiasts a unique way to explore information about each manga, including detailed descriptions and immersive background visuals.

-💡Initial Idea.
+💡Initial Idea:
 Make a right to left oriented website to offer an unique design.
 Manga is read right to left, so it was ideal.
 Seinen demography were selected to give a "darker" looking to the website.
 Mugen was selected as the title, because it matched with the idea of the logo, making a red square to emphasize the attention to the right-top, kind of a "infinite gate to the manga world".

-🎨 Project Colors
+🎨 Project Colors:
 The aesthetic of Mugen is defined by a minimalist color palette:

 White: for clean, readable typography.
 Black: for a bold, dark background that highlights content.
 Red and Bordeaux: accent colors to reflect the mature and intense themes of seinen manga.

-🌟 Features
+🌟 Features:
 Seinen Manga Catalog: Browse through a hand-picked selection of titles in the seinen genre.
 Interactive Manga Cards: Each manga has a detailed card displaying the following information:
 Cover Image